sunk0/vending-machine/README.md

 Without docker

-# cd to /src and execute npm start to start react-app
+# cd to root and execute npm start to start react-app

 # cd to /src/api and execute npm start to start fake-api microservice